-South Australia.
+SOUTH AUSTRALIA.
 Western Australia.
 TASMANIA.
-NEW ZEALAND.
-Early Closing, 1911 No. 24 of 1902 No. 1 of 1904 No. 52 of 1904 No. 1 of 1912 As for factories Shops Closing 1911 Shops and Offices 1904 ., , 1905 56 hours per week 52 hours per week Boys and girls under 16, 52 hours Boys and girls under 16, 9 hours (except 11 hours on 1 day) All persons, 56 hours per week under 16, 52 hours Females and boys under 16, 9 hours (except 12 hours on Females and boys under 18, 52 hours Females and boys under 18, 92 hours One hour interval between noon and 3 p.m.
-If open after 6.30 p.m., 1 hour for tea 1 day) Females and boys under 16, 5 hours Females and boys under 16, 3 hour · 3 hours 40 days 3 hours 12 days per half-year 3 hours 40 days 3 hours 30 days 4 days, 6 p.m.; 1 day, 9 p.m.; 1 day, 1 p.m.
-4 days, 6 p.m.; 1 day, 9 p.m; 1 day, 1 p.m.
-(Opening hour not earlier than 8 a.m.) (not enacted) 4 days, 6 or 7 p.m.; 1 day, 9 p.m.; 1 day, 1 p.m.
-Certain classes of shops Shops such as hairdressers, newsagents, tobacconists, and those selling drugs and edibles Shops concerned with sale of food 1 to 3 females 1 to 3 females Reasonable sitting accom- modation for females manual workers, though restriction is made in South Australia to those receiving less than £5 weekly, and in Tasmania the limit is £3, while miners are exempted from the operation of the Act in New South Wales, being provided for in the Miners' Accident Relief Act 1900.
+Early Closing, 1911 No. 24 of 1902 No. 1 of 1904 No. 52 of 1904 No. 1 of 1912 As for factories Shops Closing 1911 56 hours per week Boys and girls under 16, 52 hours Boys and girls under 16, 9 hours (except 11 hours on 1 day) Boys under 16 & all females, 52 hours Boys under 16 & all females, 9 hours (except 101⁄2 hours on 1 day) hours Females and boys under 16, 9 · One hour interval between (noon and 3 p.m.
+If open after 6.30 p.m., 1 hour for tea Females and boys under 16, 5 hours Females and boys under 16, 2 hour 3 hours 40 days 3 hours 12 days per half-year 3 hours 40 days 4 days, 6 p.m.; 1 day, 9 p.m.; 1 day, 1 p.m.
+1 day, 6 p.m.; 1 day, 9 p.m; 1 day, 1 p.m.
+(Opening hour not earlier than 8 a.m.)
+4 days, 6 p.m.; 1 day, 10 p.m.; 1 day, 1 p.m.
+Certain classes of shops Shops such as hairdressers, newsagents, tobacconists. and those selling drugs and edibles Small shops with no paid assistants ·t· 1 to 3 females manual workers, though restriction is made in South Australia to those receiving less than £5 weekly, and in Tasmania the limit is £3, while miners are exempted from the operation of the Act in New South Wales, being provided for in the Miners' Accident Relief Act 1900.
 The liability of employers covers all cases of injury by accident during employment, and in South Australia it extends also to disablement by industrial diseases.
-Misconduct of employee exonerates the employer.
-Notice of accident is to be sent to the employer without delay, and proceedings for compensation must be begun within a reasonable time.
+In certain circumstances persons employed casually otherwise than for the purposes of the employer's trade or business are excluded.
+Misconduct of employee exonerates the Notice of accident is to be sent to the employer without delay, and proceedings for compensation must be begun within a reasonable time.
 In New South Wales, Queensland, and Western Australia the matter is settled by a police magistrate; in South Australia the Arbitration Court makes the award.
-The minimum amount of compensation in case of death is three years' earnings, or £200 (except in Tasmania, where the amount is £100), whichever is greater, up to a maximum of £300 in South Australia, £200 in Tasmania, and £400 in the other three States concerned.
-In case of incapacity the minimum compensation is half wages up to £1 a week in New South Wales, Queensland, and South Australia, up to £1 10s. in Tasmania, and up to £2 in Western Australia; the maximum is £400 in Queensland, £300 in South Australia and Western Australia; and £200 in New South Wales and Tasmania.
+The minimum amount of compensation in case of death is three years' earnings, or £200 (except in Tasmania, where the amount is £100, and South Australia, where it is £150), whichever is greater, up to a maximum of £300 in South Australia, £200 in Tasmania, and £400 in the other three States concerned.
+In case of incapacity the minimum compensation is half wages up to £1 a week in New South Wales, Queensland, and South Australia, up to £1 10s. in Tasmania, and up to £2 in Western Australia; the maximum total payment is £400 in Queensland, £300 in South Australia and Western Australia; and £200 in New South Wales and Tasmania.
 Agreements made by consent, may, under the authority of an official prescribed in the Act, vary its provisions.
-Alump sum may be accepted in lieu of weekly compensation, and compensation cannot be assigned.
+A lump sum may be accepted in lieu of weekly compensation, and compensation cannot be assigned.
 The main difference in the provisions of the two sets of enactments is that under the Liability Acts the employee had to show neglect or defect; under the Compensation Acts the employer has to shew misconduct of worker.